datadiscoveries/Credit_Card_Fraud_Detection/README.md

 # Credit Card Fraud Detection

 **Goal:**<br>
 Create a Python model that captures the highest percentage of fraudulent credit card transactions within a data set of 30 variables, while minimizing false fraud predictions.
-Both "capture" and "accuracy" metrics have important meaning in this analysis.
-For example, a model classifying every transaction as fraudulent would successfully capture 100% of fraudulent transactions, but it would also predict almost every transaction inaccurately, resulting in every transaction being investigated as potential fraud.
-The goal is to assess both metrics to determine the best model.
+Both "capture" and "accuracy" metrics take on important meaning in the analysis.
+A model that is very liberal in classifying transactions as "fraudulent" would likely capture a high percentage of actual fraudulent transactions, though potentially at the cost of erroneously labeling legitimate transactions as "fraudulent."
+The goal of the analysis is to create a model with optimal performance within both metrics, striking the best balance between the two.

 **Findings:**<br>